-The Annual Car Show, sponsored by the Capital Triumph Register, returns to Gunston Hall every April.
-Enjoy the 2019 driving season with a picnic, a day of British automobiles, and a complimentary tour of the historic house and grounds.
-British cars in 25 categories include Triumphs and MGs joined by Austin Healeys, Jaguars, Rolls and Bentleys, Minis, Lotuses, Land Rovers, and cars you’ve probably never seen before, such as Jensen, Riley, and Wolseley.
-Admission is $10/5 Adults/6-18, 9:30 – 3:00.
+The annual Britain on the Green car show returns to Gunston Hall in 2023.
+Enjoy the driving season with a picnic, a day of British automobiles, and a complimentary tour of the historic house and grounds.
+Admission is $10/5 adults/5-18, 9:30 – 3:00.

-For the 45th year, residents of Vienna’s Windover Heights Historic District will open their yards and gardens in a welcome to spring for the public to enjoy.
-The annual Walk on the Hill features an afternoon of flowers, gardens, music, art, and more.
+Since 1974, residents of Vienna’s Windover Heights Historic District have opened their yards and gardens in a welcome to spring for the public to enjoy.
+The annual Walk on the Hill features an afternoon of flowers, gardens, and live entertainment.
 Free; 2:00 – 5:00.

 Upcoming May Events

 Plan another month of spring fun with our guide to May Events and Festivals in Northern Virginia.
 For example, George Washington’s Mount Vernon estate hosts one of the largest Revolutionary War encampments of the year when the 12-acre field is transformed into a battleground for the family-friendly Revolutionary War Weekend.

 We love to celebrate spring in Northern Virginia.
 April is a beautiful month for wildflower hikes, garden visits, picnics, and other outdoor activities.
 Plan a whole month of fun with our guides to spring events and activities.

 April is also a great time for a weekend getaway close to home.
 Our getaway guides are full of fantastic places to stay and play in Northern VA.